AA Member transport survey results

 • Priorities for local transport infrastructure impovements and funding.

-This information is used by our 18 AA District Councils to advocate on transport issues in their regions .
+This information is used by our 18 AA District Councils to advocate on transport issues in their regions.

-These results will be available early August 2025.
+These results will be available August 2025.

 If you have any questions about our transport survey programme or would like further information about results, please don't hesitate to reach out to us at membervoices@aa.co.nz.